Crypto. Now understandable with AI

 ⚠️

-Always think twice before doing.
+Always think twice before doing any crypto stuff.
 Consult with a professional.

 1. Impermanent Loss (IL)